The prostate-specific proteome

 The prostate is a gland of the male reproductive system.
 The function of the prostate is to produce fluid that is one of the constituents in semen, together with fluid from seminal vesicles and sperm from the testis.
 The prostate is composed of secretory glands and a specific smooth muscle rich fibromuscular stroma.
 Transcriptome analysis shows that 72% (n=14374) of all human proteins (n=20090) are expressed in the prostate and 127 of these genes show an elevated expression in the prostate compared to other tissue types.

 The prostate transcriptome

-Transcriptome analysis of the prostate can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
+Transcriptome analysis of the prostate can be visualized with regard to the specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the prostate compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in prostate as well as in all other tissues.
-(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in prostate as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (nTPM≥1) in prostate as well as in all other tissues.

 Protein expression of genes elevated in prostate

 In-depth analysis of the elevated genes in prostate using antibody-based protein profiling allowed us to create a map of where these proteins are expressed within the prostate, including the glandular cells of the prostate.

 Proteins specifically expressed in glandular cells of the prostate